Martin819/quoll/README.md

 6. Now, everything is set up.
 You can register your own account or use predefined one with some mocked conversations with `admin:heslo1234`.

 7. Enjoy and feel free to contribute

+_Please be aware, that example sql file only contains users from Austria, Czech Republic, Germany and Netherlands, so it can only return users from this countries in the matching.
+Users from any EU country can be created using registration form._